ctsit/shibboleth_and_table_auth/README.md

 Access to a terminal with a bash shell and basic gnu utilities to run the apply_patch script.

 # Instructions
+Visit https://github.com/ctsit/uf_redcap_shibboleth_config/releases to download the highest release version of this repository that is less than or equal to the version of REDCap you want to deploy. e.g., if you are patching REDCap 9.2.0, download the 9.1.1 release of this repo.

 Download a redcap zip file, e.g. from the [REDCap community site](https://community.projectredcap.org/page/download.html).
 This tool works on both the "Install" zip files and the "Upgrade" zip files.
 Copy your redcap zip file into the root directory of this repository.

 Run the following command: